 Medicare should be expanded to provide long term healthcare for LGBTIQA+ individuals including prescribed gender affirming hormone treatment, surgical procedures, products and services.

-Ensure schools are safe and inclusive for all students by:
+Ensure schools are safe and inclusive for all students:

 • Abolish the federally-funded school chaplains program and fund a youth counselling program